 Under Geo-mapping, select a region/continent where the resource is located.
 For example, North America/Central America/Caribbean.

 Under the Country/Region drop-down that appears, leave this spot blank to select all of the above regional grouping.

 Create at least one endpoint with a geographic scope of All (World) to serve as the default endpoint for the resource.

-When the addition of both endpoints is complete, they are displayed in Traffic Manager profile along with their monitoring status as Online.
+When the addition of both endpoints is complete, they're displayed in Traffic Manager profile along with their monitoring status as Online.

 Global Enterprise relies on Azure Geo-Distribution capabilities

-Directing data traffic via Azure Traffic Manager and geography-specific endpoints enables global enterprises to adhere to regional regulations and keep data compliant and secure crucial to the success of local business and across remote locations.
+Directing data traffic via Azure Traffic Manager and geography-specific endpoints enables global enterprises to adhere to regional regulations and keep data compliant and secure which is crucial to the success of local and remote business locations.

 - To learn more about Azure Cloud Patterns, see Cloud Design Patterns.